Relativistic diffusion in random gluon fields: Diffusive motion in a random gauge field

-From eq.(28) and (30) we obtain We are going to approximate the evolution (28) by a diffusion.
-In general, this will be a diffusion on the product of the phase space and the group $SU(n)$.
+We are going to approximate the evolution (15) by a diffusion in momentum space.
 As follows from eqs.(1)-(3) such an evolution is covariant but not invariant with respect to the gauge transformations.
 We show that the diffusion in the momentum space can be defined in a gauge invariant way.
+The color also evolves in time.
+However, this evolution is gauge-dependent.
+We give arguments at the end of this section that if the color evolution is approximated by diffusion then there is a gauge such that the color diffusion constant is equal to zero.

-We apply the approach of Kubo \cite{kubo1}-\cite{kubo2} which approximates the random Liouville operator on the rhs of eq.(6) by the expectation values of $Y$ and its square
+We apply the approach of Kubo \cite{kubo1}-\cite{kubo2} which approximates the random Liouville operator on the rhs of eq.(10) by the expectation values of $Y$ and its square

 where